 Entries for the 2019 Art Awards are due to the Gallery & Museum between 10am and 5pm, Thursday 10, Friday 11 and Saturday 12 October 2019.
 The Awards will be presented 6pm, Saturday 19 October 2019.

-The 2018 entry form and brochure are available to be downloaded.
+The 2019 entry form and brochure will be available, during September.